 Tributes pour in for Tina Turner: "Every note she sang shook the room and shook your soul"

 Tina Turner, one of the world's most successful and iconic entertainers, died Wednesday at the age of 83.
-The "Queen of Rock n' Roll," whose career spanned decades, had amassed generations of fans, and musicians, actors, politicians, and others were quick to post tributes following news of her death.
+The "Queen of Rock n' Roll," whose career spanned decades, had amassed generations of fans, and musicians, actors and politicians were quick to post tributes following news of her death.

+Actress Angela Bassett, who played Turner in the 1993 biographical film "What's Love Got To Do With It," wrote on Instagram: "Tina Turner showed others who lived in fear what a beautiful future filled with love, compassion, and freedom should look like.
+Her final words to me - for me - were 'You never mimicked me.
+Instead, you reached deep into your soul, found your inner Tina, and showed her to the world.'"

 Singer Bryan Adams, who recorded the duet "It's Only Love" with Turner in 1985, wrote, "I'll be forever grateful for the time we spent together on tour, in the studio and as friends."